cyscale/docs.cyscale.com/docs/general/users.md

 The person will receive an email invitation with a link to activate their user by setting a password.
 The invitation link is valid for 24 hours.
 Afterwards, you will have to send another invitation.

-Currently, one user can only be part of one account.
+Unless Multi-Account support is enabled, one user can only be part of one account.
 If you try to invite a user with an email address that's already part of another Cyscale account, the operation will fail.